ether/ep_webrtc/README.md

 The `"disabled"` setting under both `"audio"` and `"video"` can have one of the following values:

-* `"none"` - audio/video (as applicable) is accessible and initially turned on for users who haven't set their own preference
+* `"none"` - available and initially turned on for users who haven't set their own preference
-* `"soft"` - audio/video (as applicable) is accessible but initially turned off for users who haven't set their own preference
+* `"soft"` - available but initially turned off for users who haven't set their own preference
-* `"hard"` - audio/video (as applicable) is inaccessible to users
+* `"hard"` - unavailable to users

 The setting is optional, with a default value of `"none"`.